-I. BID FOR FOOD CONTRACTORS NOTICE TO CATERING OPERATORS RE: CATERING CONTRACT OPPORTUNITY UP TO 77,280 MEALS ANNUALLY PROJECT NOW, INC. SENIOR NUTRITION PROGRAM
+I. BID FOR FOOD CONTRACTORS NOTICE TO CATERING OPERATORS RE: CATERING CONTRACT OPPORTUNITY UP TO 75,000 MEALS ANNUALLY PROJECT NOW, INC. SENIOR NUTRITION PROGRAM

-Project NOW, Inc.CAA (Project NOW) at 418 19th Street, Rock Island, Illinois, 61201, is soliciting applications from firms and individuals who may be interested in submitting their qualifications and bid as a prospective caterer for the supplying of hot and/or cold meals (Congregate and Home-Delivered Meals).
-The meals will be delivered to presently established sites and any future sites in Rock Island County, for the period October 1, 2024, to September 30, 2025, for the Elderly Nutrition Program funded under Title III-C of the New Revised Older American's Act, September 1, 1980.
+Project NOW, Inc.CAA (Project NOW) at 1830 2nd Ave, Rock Island, Illinois, 61201, is soliciting applications from firms and individuals who may be interested in submitting their qualifications and bid as a prospective caterer for the supplying of hot and/or cold meals (Congregate and Home-Delivered Meals) and shelf stable meals.
+The meals will be delivered to presently established sites and any future sites in Rock Island County, for the period October 1, 2025, to September 30, 2026, for the Elderly Nutrition Program funded under Title III-C of the New Revised Older American's Act, September 1, 1980.